Tuesday, May 28, 2013

 3. a group or body of persons or a state having sovereign authority.

-Because I have lived in America my entire life, I have no concept of what it means to live under an absolute monarchy in which the king's word is final: a world where the king has absolute power over life and death.
+Because I have lived in America my entire life, I have no concept of what it means to live under an absolute monarchy in which the king's word is final -- a world where the king has absolute power over life and death.
 In the ancient world, the word of the king was law, and this was the most common form of government.
 That being the case, we need to remember that this modern form of government was a foreign concept in the ancient world.

 Why is this important for us to understand?
 Because the claim that Christ makes on us is that of a King with absolute power and authority, not that of a president hoping to be reelected.
 He is our Sovereign.
 We didn't elect Him, He will never be termed out of office, and His word is law.
 And there will come a day when every knee will bow to His authority on earth as in heaven.